If That's Forgiveness, I'd Hate to See Unforgiveness

 Without a doubt, I think forgiveness has got to be one of the most misunderstood words in our language today.
 That’s especially true as it relates to marriage.
 In counseling couples, I often hear a husband or wife say things about forgiveness that just don’t add up.
 They often say things like: “I’ve forgiven him/her, but I just don’t like being around him.”
 Or, “I’ve forgiven my spouse, but he/she just constantly gets under my skin.”
 Others say, “I’m a very forgiving person, but this is something I just can’t overlook.”

 To the above-mentioned statements, I often respond by saying, “If that’s forgiveness, then I’d hate to see unforgiveness.”
 I might not say it in exactly those terms, but I address it because forgiveness is a crucial ingredient to the success of a marriage.
 It’s a subject that is commonly misunderstood and if not more so, difficult to practice.
 As such, I spend considerable time helping couples to get this part of married life right.

 What Forgiveness Looks Like

 Forgiveness is not a feeling we merely hold deep within the innermost of our being.
 Forgiveness is an act of our will, a choice which requires following these six practices:

-1. Forgiveness is to reach out and love the other person as if they were already doing the right that you expect them to be doing.
+1. Forgiveness is to reach out and love the other person as if they were already doing what you expect them to be doing.
 (I Corinthians 13:7, “Love never gives up, never loses faith, is always hopeful, and endures through every circumstance”).

 3. Forgiveness is to speak to your spouse in a caring way that is unconditionally loving; that is kind, patient, and considerate.
 (Ephesians 4:29-31; Don’t use foul or abusive language.
-Let everything you say be good and helpful, so that your words will be an encouragement to those who hear them).
+Let everything you say be good and helpful, so your words will be an encouragement to those who hear them).